-We are in the process of developing our work in Wales and we are updating our website with the intention of presenting most information in English and Welsh.
+NB We have now based most of our work in Wales and we are updating our website with the intention of presenting most information in English and Welsh.

-Researching and telling the stories of shared histories and links between communities and countries is our main focus, developing a range of approaches working with poets, teachers, academics and entertainers.
+Our main focus is researching the shared histories and links between communities and countries, and telling these stories using a range of approaches working with poets, teachers, authors, academics and entertainers.

 We work with a wide range of organisations and schools, including Arts Council Wales, (see Cwtch), Race Council Cymru, Rotary International and Wales International/ Cymru a'r Byd.